Academic Content Standards

 Standards in Transition

-CPS is phasing in the new Common Core State Standards, which raise the bar even higher.
-Full implementation of the Common Core State Standards will be in the 2014-15 school year.
+Full implementation of the new Common Core State Standards, which raise the bar even higher, began in the 2014-15 school year.

 The district currently uses academic content standards adopted by the Ohio Department of Education (ODE) for core subject areas.
 The standards for kindergarten through twelfth grade are rigorous and consistent with national standards.